nafisehrahmanpour/nafisehrahmanpour.github.io/_pages/about.md

 ---

-I am Nafiseh, a PhD student in Computer Science at USC, specializing in geometric generative AI.
-My research utilizes geometric techniques to generate shapes, images, and patterns.
+I am a PhD student in Computer Science at USC, studying geometric generative AI, i.e., using geometric techniques to generate shapes, images, and patterns.
 I hold a PhD in Physics, where I focused on developing new gravity models.
 I have always been interested in how different areas of science connect, which led me to explore the relationship between physics and computer science/AI.

-Among my research interests are diffusion models, which exemplify this interdisciplinary approach.
+Among my current research interests are diffusion models, and their connection to geometry/physics, including: